hikari-no-yume/ponyplace/README.md

 Configuration
 -------------

-1. Make sure you have a (carefully guarded) `special-users.json` file in the `server` directory.
+1. Make sure you have a `special-users.json` file in the `server` directory.
 Should be of format:

         {
-            "creator": "joe",
-            "moderators": ["fred", "garry"],
-            "bots": [],
+            "joe": "creator",
+            "fred": "moderator",
+            "garry": "moderator",
+            "tomatobot": "bot"
+        }

+2. You'll also need a `passwords.json` file, of this format - should be writeable:

-            "passwords": {
+        {
             "joe": "foobar",
             "fred": "barfoo",
             "garry": "foofoobarbar"
         }
-        }

-2. Might want to modify `ponyplace.js`'s `specialNicks` map to match `special-users.json`

 Running Server
 --------------